 Yes, FastCare Clinics are available to staff members and dependents age 18 months and older, enrolled in the Froedtert medical plan.
 FastCare Clinics are conveniently located in select Meijer stores and the McKinley Health Center.
 Visit froedtert.com/fastcare to view locations, contact information and hours of operation.

 8What is a prior authorization requirement?

 Prior authorization refers to the process by which a patient is pre-approved for coverage of a specific medical procedure or a select few prescription drugs.
 The fact that a Plan Member receives prior authorization does not guarantee that the Plan will pay for the medical care.
 The Plan Member must be eligible for coverage on the date the services are provided.
 Coverage is also subject to all provisions and exclusions described in the Plan.
 Your provider can submit a “pre-determination” to our office prior to services being rendered, and we will evaluate if the service is a covered expense under the Plan.
-Pre-determinations can be submitted to Exceedent’s Clinical Services department after December 1, 2020, by fax at: 262-532-5245.
+Pre-determinations and prior authorization requests can be submitted to Exceedent’s Clinical Services department here.

 9How do I know if I need to get a prior authorization?

 If you are not sure whether you need a prior authorization for a service or prescription medication, please refer to your Summary Plan Description (SPD) services that require authorization.
 You may also call Exceedent’s Clinical Services Line at 844-532-5236.
 Please see Care Management document for a list of services that require prior authorization.